chaitanyab23/Lynkit/README.md

 when change button is clicked the text Changes

+String Interpolation is also implemented where data is fetched .

 Dependency Injection is also Created with the service component to check go to console where 'CallAPI' will be called